preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

 .. image:: knowledge-rating.png

-Note that you rate in halg steps if your careful when filling the stars.
+Note that you can rate in half steps if you're careful when filling the stars.
 Here's an example with rating 3.5:

 .. image:: knowledge-rating-stars.png